eshafik/genex_assignment/README.md

 ### Step-05:
-Out will be found in - `output.json` file.
+Output will be found in - `output.json` file.